Man sentenced to 17 years for conspiracy to distribute meth while carrying a firearm

-A Council Bluffs man — recently charged with murder in the 2019 death of an Omaha man — was sentenced in the United States District Court on separate charges, a collective amount of 17 years.
+A Council Bluffs man, charged with murder in the 2019 death of an Omaha man, was sentenced in the United States District Court on separate charges, a collective amount of 17 years.

 Dalton Lee Dukes, 30, was sentenced to 151 months for distribution of methamphetamine, followed by an additional 60 months for carrying a firearm in relation to drug trafficking, according to a release from the United States Attorney Marc Krickbaum.